- Queen Victoria and Prince Albert

 Edward VII and Queen Alexandra

-When The Prince of Wales, Edward VII preferred terriers, but he acquired numerous others throughout his life.
+When he was the The Prince of Wales, Edward VII preferred terriers, but he acquired numerous other types of dogs throughout his life.
 In 1886, he was given a Samoyed by the German Chancellor Otto von Bismarck.

 The King's favourite dog was Irish Terrier Jack, who suddenly died during a visit to Ireland in 1903.
 His epitaph reads: